patrickoser/social-app/README.md

     'userData' in Profile is not pulling in the information properly.
     Could be because the component needs time to load first before the data can be accessed.
-There is an 'if' statement at the bottom that checks if 'userData' has loaded yet which may be interferring.
+This could also be because it needs to pull the 'username' from the url using 'useParams' so it can create a reference to then get that users data.

     Set the posts to be displayed based on when they were created.